alphagov/govwifi-tech-docs/source/documentation/phase5.md

 After you’ve successfully deployed GovWifi, consider removing less secure guest wifi services.

-## Viewing logs

-Planned features for the [GovWifi admin platform](https://admin.wifi.service.gov.uk/users/sign_in) will display your organisation's usage of GovWifi.

-In the meantime, if you need logs/information to diagnose a problem, [please contact us via the support page] (https://admin.wifi.service.gov.uk/help).

 ## Site configuration information

 You can view and update your GovWifi configuration in the [GovWifi admin platform](https://admin.wifi.service.gov.uk/)